-Take a step back from planning and make some friends with sight-seeing tours like the pay-what-you-feel Seattle 101 walking tour from Seattle Free Walking Tours* (2001 Western Ave), or Seattle Cycling Tours’* (714 Pike St) Basic Seattle City Tour.
-To taste the best of Seattle from local experts, take one of Savor Seattle’s* (1916 Pike Pl, Ste 12–480) delicious guided food tours.
+Take a step back from planning and make some friends with sight-seeing tours like the pay-what-you-feel Seattle 101 walking tour from Seattle Free Walking Tours (2001 Western Ave), or Seattle Bicycle Tours (Vine St) Basic Seattle City Tour.
+To taste the best of Seattle from local experts, take one of Savor Seattle’s (1916 Pike Pl, Ste 12–480) delicious guided food tours.
 From cupcakes on Capitol Hill to VIP access at Pike Place Market, you can learn the history behind different vendors—like what chocolatey Seattle treats were served in the Oval Office.
-If you want to get active, then paddle away with one of Alki Kayak Tours’* (1660 Harbor Ave SW) guided options as you search for seals and enjoy the breeze off Puget Sound.
+If you want to get active, then paddle away with one of Alki Kayak Tours’ (1660 Harbor Ave SW) guided options as you search for seals and enjoy the breeze off Puget Sound.

 Reflect and Explore